arvindiit/miniDecisionTree-java-standalone/README.md

 so test is done by simple main class junit jar can be added and main method can be replaced with @Test
+In web-version of the application it is applied

 Documentation
 +++++++++++++